-Internal exclusions maybe made.
 Temporary external exclusions may be used in certain circumstances.
 Use of a permanent exclusion can be used in extreme circumstances.
+These can only be authorised by the Head Teacher.

 In addition to the above it is recognised that on occasion it will be necessary for the school to take action beyond that which is usual: